Generic Name: phentolamine mesylate

-Oral administration of phentolamine to pregnant rats and mice at doses at least 24 times the recommended dose (based on a 60 kg human) resulted in slightly decreased growth and slight skeletal immaturity of the fetuses.
-Immaturity was manifested by increased incidence of incomplete or unossified calcaneal and phalangeal nuclei of the hind limb and of incompletely ossified sternebrae.
-At oral phentolamine doses at least 60 times the recommended dose (based on a 60 kg human), a slightly lower rate of implantation was found in the rat.
-Phentolamine did not affect embryonic or fetal development in the rabbit at oral doses at least 20 times the recommended dose (based on a 60 kg human).
-No teratogenic or embryotoxic effects were observed in the rat, mouse, or rabbit studies.
+Oral administration of phentolamine to pregnant rats and mice at doses at least 24-times the recommended dose (based on a mg/m2 comparison with a 60 kg human) resulted in slightly decreased growth and slight skeletal immaturity of the fetuses.
+Immaturity was manifested by increased incidence of incomplete or unossified calcanei and phalangeal nuclei of the hind limb and of incompletely ossified sternebrae.
+At oral phentolamine doses at least 60-times the recommended dose (based on a mg/m2 comparison with a 60 kg human),a slightly lower rate of implantation was found in the rat.
+Phentolamine did not affect embryonic or fetal development in the rabbit at oral doses at least 20-times the recommended dose (based on a mg/m2 comparison with a 60 kg human).
+No malformations or embryofetal deaths were observed in the rat, mouse or rabbit studies.

 Of the total number of patients in clinical studies of OraVerse, 55 were 65 and over, while 21 were 75 and over.
 No overall differences in safety or effectiveness were observed between these patients and younger patients, and other reported clinical experience has not identified differences in responses between the elderly and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

 No deaths due to acute poisoning with phentolamine have been reported.